startreedata/thirdeye/thirdeye-ui/README.md

 Following the installation, the command above will let you switch to the required Node version.

+:warning: `nvm use` (without version number) might not work when using nvm for [Windows](https://github.com/coreybutler/nvm-windows).
+You may need to specify precise Node version from project root [**.nvmrc**](/.nvmrc).

 #### Configure [Node Package Manager (npm)](https://www.npmjs.com) for use with GitHub Packages

 The project may depend on some GitHub Packages and npm needs to be configured to allow access to these packages using a GitHub account.
 The GitHub repository to install packages from is configured in project root [**.npmrc**](/.npmrc).

-Follow the official GitHub Docs [here](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages#authenticating-with-a-personal-access-token) to configure npm with a GitHub personal access token using **~/.npmrc**.
+Follow the official [GitHub Docs](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages#authenticating-with-a-personal-access-token) to configure npm with a GitHub personal access token using **~/.npmrc**.

 ### Setup